TheProgTeam/Update_Drunk/README.md

 -
-- List of Tasks List of Tasks
+- List of Tasks
+- Drunk walk algorithim (done)
+- Player Movement (Need to make movements more accurate)
+- Enemy Movement
+- Enemy Mechanics
+- Weapons (Currently only pistol)
+- Bullet Mechanics (Very early stages of bullet generation is now a reality)